FAQs

 LOK VOX, in partnership with NAVA, is determined to make sure artists never lose their voice.
 Learn how you can unlock the tools to combat AI Generated Vocal Piracy.

 National Association of Voice Actors (NAVA) is a non-profit association created to advocate and promote the advancement of the voice acting industry.
-ACTRA Toronto is a proud supporter of NAVA and the #fAIrVoices campaign.
+ACTRA Toronto is a proud supporter of NAVA.

 UVA (United Voice Artists) is a worldwide group of voice acting guilds, associations, and unions whose mission is to protect and preserve the artistic heritage of professional voice-over artists.
 ACTRA Toronto is proud to be a founding member.